santisoler/handbook-ubc/README.md

 ### General guidelines on openness

 * Work on software should be conducted in **public repositories**.
-* Papers, dissertations, and research projects may be held back as private until time of first submission, when they **must be made public for peer-review**.
+* Research repositories that are intended to be published may be held back as private until time of first submission, when they **must be made public for peer-review**.
 * Because most repositories will be made publicly accessible, including their entire history, summer researchers are required to **behave professionally**